JacksonGL/JIT-Feeny/ByteCodeEx/README.md

 Run Tests
 ---------

-Run the following script to do a comprehensive testing on the byte code interpreter implementation against an Feeny AST interpreter.
+Run the following script to do a comprehensive testing on the byte code interpreter implementation against a Feeny AST interpreter.
 ```
 ./run_tests.sh
 ```